Tag Archive for: MUSE

 • 2:30–4:30 p.m.

-Workshops - afternoon sessions
+Workshops - Afternoon Sessions

 • See below for the workshop schedule and locations

-• All workshops are held at Nîmes University Hospital, with the exception of Workshop 7, which takes place at the university
+• All workshops are held at the Nîmes University Hospital, with the exception of Workshop 7, which takes place at the university

-• From Innovative Idea to Market Launch: Keys to Success, Based on Two Success Stories
+• From an Innovative Idea to Market Launch: The Keys to Success, Based on Two Success Stories

-featuring: Bertin Nahum, CEO of Quantum Surgical; Prof. Vincent Costalat, Professor of Public Health at Montpellier University Hospital and co-founder of Sim&Cure; and Nicolas Best, Director General of Nîmes University Hospital
+Featuring: Bertin Nahum, CEO of Quantum Surgical; Prof. Vincent Costalat, Professor of Public Health at Montpellier University Hospital and co-founder of Sim&Cure; and Nicolas Best, Director General of Nîmes University Hospital

-(Moderators: Armelle LEONARD – Intellectual Property Engineer, Regimbeau Law Firm; Valérie GIBERT-CORREAS – Head of the Commercialization and Partnerships Unit, Nîmes University Hospital / Speaker: Prof. Pierre CORBEAU – Department of Immunology, Nîmes University Hospital)
+(Moderators: Armelle LEONARD – Intellectual Property Engineer, Regimbeau Law Firm; Valérie GIBERT-CORREAS – Head of the Commercialization and Partnerships Unit, Nîmes University Hospital / Panelist: Prof. Pierre CORBEAU – Department of Immunology, Nîmes University Hospital)

-• 11:00–11:45 a.m.: Head of Human Resources
+• 11:00 a.m.–11:45 a.m.: Head of Human Resources

 • 3:30–4:15 p.m.: Multimedia Room

-• Workshop 2 - My Small Business: How Can I Get Support for My Business Startup Project?
+• Workshop 2 - My Small Business, or How Can I Get Support for My Business Startup Project?

-(Moderators: Antoine HOUSSIN – Director of BIC Innov’up and Head of Industry, Industry Services, and Innovation at the Gard Chamber of Commerce and Industry (CCI), Claire RAVENEAUX – Business Advisor, Gard Chamber of Commerce and Industry (CCI) / Speaker: Dr. Stéphanie HUBERLANT – Department of Gynecology, Obstetrics, and Reproductive Medicine, Nîmes University Hospital)
+(Moderators: Antoine HOUSSIN – Director of BIC Innov’up and Head of Industry, Industry Services, and Innovation at the Gard Chamber of Commerce and Industry (CCI); Claire RAVENEAUX – Business Advisor, Gard Chamber of Commerce and Industry (CCI) / Panelist: Dr. Stéphanie HUBERLANT – Department of Gynecology, Obstetrics, and Reproductive Medicine, Nîmes University Hospital)

-• 12:00–12:45 p.m.: Salle d’Honneur
+• 12:00 p.m.–12:45 p.m.: Salle d’Honneur

 • 2:30–3:15 p.m.: Salle d’Honneur